-A (1): I have never played in the Calgary Women's Soccer league before….
-New players MUST come to the office with a piece of government issued ID (driver's license, passport etc) and $10 (cash/ cheque or debit/credit card) to fill out a registration form.
-Be prepared to have your picture taken for your player's card, which will be available for pick up that day
+A (1): Never played in the Calgary Women's Soccer league before….
+New players MUST come to the office with a piece of government issued ID (driver's license, passport, etc.) and $10 (cash/debit/credit card) to get a CWSA ID Card.
+Registration can be completed in person or by an online registration link that would have been emailed to you directly by your team coach/manager.

-A (2): I am a returning player to the Calgary Women's Soccer league….
-If you are returning to our league (same or different team), you can come to the office and fill out a registration form OR fax/email your registration form.
+A (2): Are a returning player to the Calgary Women's Soccer league….
+If you are returning to our league (same or different team), you can register through the registration link the team would email you, OR you can come to the office and fill out a registration form.
 If you need a new player card, please come to the office and have your card re-printed ($10 fee).

 Q: What is the last day a player can register?